 After a hit-and-run accident, an attorney at The Tadchiev Law Firm, P.C., can review your insurance policies and explain your legal options for seeking compensation.

-A hit-and-run accident can leave you feeling violated in addition to your injuries and other losses.
-Our experienced attorneys can take the pressure of dealing with the accident off of you and help you seek justice.
-When you work with a hit-and-run accident attorney at The Tadchiev Law Firm, P.C., you will receive personalized attention and service.
+A hit-and-run accident can leave you feeling terrible in addition to your injuries and other losses.
+Our experienced personal injury lawyers can take the pressure of dealing with the accident off of you and help you seek justice.
+When you work with a car accident attorney at The Tadchiev Law Firm, P.C., you will receive personalized attention and service.
 We will seek the maximum compensation you are entitled to by New York law.

 We can provide a free legal consultation about your case.
 We will not charge you a legal fee unless we recover money for you.
 Contact us today.